UniversalDependencies/docs/_tpn/index.md

 ## Syntax

-* The order of arguments cross-referenced on the predicate is SOV, and this order seems to be the most common when full NPs semantically associated with the bound arguments are present.
+* The order of arguments cross-referenced on the predicate is SOV.
+Full NPs associated with core arguments may appear in any order.
 These NPs are marked as `obl` ' obliques', since they are not the core arguments.
 * What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to a nominalization accompanied by the fronting of an adverbial expression: adverbs, adverbial expressions, postpositional phrases (oblique topicalization).
 The nominalized form in this case is marked by the feature-value [OblTop=Yes](https://github.com/UniversalDependencies/docs/blob/pages-source/_tpn/feat/OblTop.md).
 * Transitivity is found only with third person objects.

 ###